Prominentai/AetherLoom/README.md

 6. 图像反推（支持批量）

-This application is designed to reduce the computational burden on deploying local models by utilizing APIs to access online models/workflows, while providing a user-friendly local interface for easier use.
+This application aims to reduce the computational burden of deploying local models by leveraging APIs to access online models/workflows, while providing a user-friendly local interface that enriches AI painting capabilities and simplifies operations as much as possible.

 Currently implemented features: